From the Archives: The “SCA Gazette” Proposal of 2015–2017

 • Gazette / online newsletter content would be distributed via RSS feeds, with content fed both to user-facing apps and to other sites in the network.
 For example, articles published on individual branch websites could be re-published on the kingdom or Society sites, and announcements from the Society or kingdom could be pushed down to local branch websites.

-At the July meeting, the Board declined to take action on these proposals and asked that they be brought back for consideration three months later.
-There was some discussion that fall, and an updated proposal was submitted for the January 2016 meeting.
+Following some discussion that fall, an updated proposal was submitted for the January 2016 meeting, outlining a revamped approach to communications.
 However, the Board rejected the proposal — or to use the oblique phrasing of the minutes, it was “returned for continued work.”

 A politely-worded rejection, January 2016.